DaemonAlchemist/unstateless/README.md

 ```
 ### `useGlobal: <T>(options?:IUseGlobalOptions<T>) => (index: string, initialValue:T) => [T, Setter<T>]`

 The base function for both `useSharedState` and `useLocalStorage`.
 Use of `useGlobal` directly allows for customized behavior.
-There are two optional parameters:
+There is one optional parameter:

 - `loadInitialValue: <T>(index:string, initialValue:T) => T`: Provide a function that customizes how the initial value is calculated from a provided default initial value.
-- `onUpdate: <T>(index:string, newValue:T) => void`:  Provide a function that runs after a new value has been updated.

 ### Event Listeners